 Drop real-time odds and player props into your React Native app with a plain fetch call.
 Normalized JSON, American odds, and one API key — no SDK to install.

-The MoneyLine odds API is a plain REST/HTTPS API, so consuming it in React Native is just fetch — no native modules, no SDK, no platform-specific build steps.
-Authenticate with the x-api-key header and render normalized odds directly in your components.
+The MoneyLine odds API is a plain REST/HTTPS API, so consuming it in React Native is just fetch — no native modules to link, no SDK to install, and no platform-specific build steps.
+Authenticate with the x-api-key header, hit a single endpoint, and render normalized odds directly in your components.
+The same REST contract works identically on iOS and Android, so there is nothing to special-case per platform.

-No SDK or native modules — call the REST API with the built-in fetch.
+No SDK or native modules — call the REST API with the built-in fetch from any component or hook.

-Normalized, paginated responses keep mobile data and parsing minimal.
+Normalized, paginated responses keep mobile data usage and on-device JSON parsing minimal.

 React Native — fetch odds in a component